George Martin: EMI and Parlophone

 Preuss retired as head of Parlophone in April 1955, leaving the 29-year-old Martin to take over the label.
-However, he had to fight to retain the label, as by late 1956 EMI managers considered moving Parlophone's successful artists to Columbia Records or the His Master's Voice, with Martin possibly to take a junior A&R role at the His Master's Voice under Wally Ridley.
+Martin's first hit production came in 1956 in the Johnny Dankworth Band's jazz parody "The Three Blind Mice".
+However, he had to fight to retain the label, as by late 1956 EMI managers considered moving Parlophone's successful artists to Columbia Records or His Master's Voice, with Martin possibly to take a junior A&R role at the His Master's Voice under Wally Ridley.
 Martin staved off corporate pressure with successes in comedy records, such as a 1957 recording of the two-man show featuring Michael Flanders and Donald Swann, At the Drop of a Hat.
 His work boosted the profile of Parlophone from a "sad little company" to a highly profitable business over time.
 As head of Parlophone, Martin recorded classical and Baroque music, original cast recordings, jazz, and regional music from around Britain and Ireland.
 He became the first British A&R man to capitalize on the 1956 skiffle boom when he signed the Vipers Skiffle Group after seeing them in London's 2i's Coffee Bar.
-Martin's first hit production came in 1956 in the Johnny Duckworth Band's jazz parody "The Three Blind Mice".

 Martin produced numerous comedy and novelty records.
 His first success in the genre was the "Mock Mozart" single, performed by Peter Ustinov with Antony Hopkins.
 In 1953, Martin produced Peter Sellers' debut in music, the failed single "Jakka and the Flying Saucers".
 Two years later, Martin worked with BBC radio comedy stars the Goons on a parody version of "Unchained Melody", but the song's publishers blocked it from release.
 The Goons subsequently left Parlophone for Decca, but Sellers, a member of the group, achieved minor success with Martin in 1957 with "Boiled Bananas and Carrots"/"Any Old Iron".
 Recognising that Sellers was capable of "a daydreaming form of humour which could be amusing and seductive without requiring the trigger of a live audience", Martin pitched a full album to EMI.
 The result, The Best of Sellers (1958), has been cited by the music historian Mark Lewisohn as the first British comedy LP created in a recording studio.
-Martin scored a major success in 1961 with the Beyond the Fringe show cast album, starring, among others, Peter Cook and Dudley Moore; the show catalyzed Britain's satire boom in the early 1960s.
+Martin scored a major success in 1961 with the Beyond the Fringe show cast album, starring, among others, Peter Cook and Dudley Moore; the show catalysed Britain's satire boom in the early 1960s.